denibertovic/docker-hs/README.md

 **API is still not stable.**

-Supported Docker Engine Api version: `v1.24`
+Supported Docker Engine Api version: `v1.24` and onwards.

 Anything upward of that should work since Docker versions their API.
 Older docker version and engine api versions are not supported at the moment.